dhoaibao/dhoaibao/README.md

 - 🔭 I’m currently a final year student majoring in Software Engineering at **Can Tho University**

-- 🌱 I like to learn and explore new technologies.
+- 🌱 I always like to learn and discover new things.

 - 📫 Contact me via: **dhbao2505@gmail.com**